Conflicts of interest in academic publishing: COIs of peer reviewers

 The ICJME recommendations require peer reviewers to disclose conflicts of interest.
 Half to two-thirds of journals, depending on subject area, did not follow this recommendation in the first two decades of the 21st century.
 As of 2017, if a peer reviewer fails to disclose a conflict of interest, the paper will generally not be withdrawn, corrected, or re-reviewed; the reviews, however, may be reassessed.

+A 2024 study published in JAMA found that 58.9% of U.S.-based peer reviewers for leading medical journals (The BMJ, JAMA, The Lancet, and The New England Journal of Medicine) received payments from drug and medical device manufacturers between 2020 and 2022.
+These payments totaled $1.06 billion, mostly for research purposes, though a notable portion ($64.18 million) was for general payments such as consulting and speaking fees.
+As such, industry payments to reviewers were common and often substantial.
+Most journals do not require peer reviewers to publicly disclose industry payments.

-If peer reviewers are anonymous, their COIs cannot be published.
+If peer reviewers are anonymous, their COIs with reviewed articles cannot be directly established.
 Some experiments with publishing the names of reviewers have been undertaken; in others, the identities of reviewers were disclosed to authors, allowing authors to identify COIs.
 Some journals now have an open review process in which everything, including the peer reviews and the names of the reviewers, and editor and author comment, is published transparently online.

 The duties of peer review may conflict with social interests or institutional loyalties; to avoid such COIs, reviewers may be excluded if they have some forms of COI, such as having collaborated with the author.

 Readers of academic papers may spot errors, informally or as part of formal post-publication peer review.
 Academics submitting corrections to papers are often asked by the publishers to pay over 1,000 US dollars for the publication of their corrections.